 Compiled and written by Kimberli Faulkner Hull © Chasing Light Media

-Lydia Ann Chadwick, the daughter of John Chadwick and Lydia Whiton Chadwick, was born 4 July 1875 in Boston, Suffolk County, Massachusetts.
+Lydia Ann Chadwick, the daughter of John Chadwick and Lydia Whiton Chadwick, was born 4 July 1875 in Boston, Suffolk County, Massachusetts.1

-Presumably as a young girl, Lydia was given The Peace Catechism on Christian Principles as it states in handwriting on the cover, “by her minister.”
+Presumably, as a young girl, Lydia was given The Peace Catechism on Christian Principles as it states in handwriting on the cover, “by her minister.”2

-The Peace Catechism on Christian Principles was written in 1816 by Philo Pacificus, then pen name used by Noah Worcester.
+The Peace Catechism on Christian Principles was written in 1816 by Philo Pacificus, the pen name used by Noah Worcester.
 (1758-1837).
-Worcester founded the Massachusetts Peace Society in 1815 and, prior to writing The Peace Catechism had writtenThe Friend of Peace,.
+Worcester founded the Massachusetts Peace Society in 1815 and, prior to writing The Peace Catechism had writtenThe Friend of Peace,.3

 The Peace Catechism on Christian Principles, 1816